 Cultural industries in Kazakhstan: models, challenges, and strategies

-This report summarizes the debates and conversations with «MOST business incubator» students and a workshop with the project team (Chevron, MOST, British Council and sector stakeholders from Architecture, Theatre, Crafts, Fashion, and Design) and the Almaty Development Center (City Council).
-The report also contains questions that have been formulated to facilitate thinking about future actions to support the cultural industries in Kazakhstan
+This report summarises debates and conversations between MOST business incubator students and a project team including Chevron, MOST, the British Council and sector stakeholders from architecture, theatre, crafts, fashion, and design, as well as the Almaty Development Center, part of the City Council.
+The report contains questions which encourage thinking about future actions to support the cultural industries in Kazakhstan.

-The report is published in three languages, and includes the first ever translation of the international term “creative industries” into Kazakh.
+The report is published in three languages, and includes the first ever translation of the international term 'creative industries' into Kazakh.

-CREATIVE INDUSTRIES IN KAZAKHSTAN: BACKGROUND INFORMATION
+CULTURAL INDUSTRIES IN KAZAKHSTAN: BACKGROUND INFORMATION

-External consultant Dr. Christiaan De Beukelaer (University of Melbourne) facilitated these sessions and presented his findings at a public talk on 22 January 2016 at SIGS Art Space in Panfilov Park, Almaty.
+External consultant Dr. Christiaan De Beukelaer, University of Melbourne facilitated these sessions and presented his findings at a public talk on 22 January 2016 at SIGS Art Space in Panfilov Park, Almaty.